HIV Infections/AIDS

 About HIV Infections/AIDS

 HIV (Human Immunodeficiency Virus) is the cause of AIDS (Acquired Immunodeficiency Syndrome) which is the end-stage of this infection.
-HIV infection is a major global public health problem and there are more than 35 million infected individuals at the end of 2012, with the majority living in SubSaharan Africa ( 69 % ).
-Less than a third of all infected patients in the world are receiving anti-retroviral drugs in the middle to low income countries where ongoing transmission rates are high.
+HIV infection is a major global public health problem and there are more than 39 million infected individuals at the end of 2022, with the majority living in SubSaharan Africa .
+10 years ago, Less than a third of all infected patients in the world are receiving anti-retroviral drugs in the middle to low income countries where ongoing transmission rates are high.
+At the end of 2022, this has increased to 76%.

-There were 6229 residents who had been notified with HIV infection/AIDS in Singapore by the end of 2013.
-The average number of new cases is about 441 – 469 per year in the last 6 years (2008 to 2013).
+There were 9331 residents who had been notified with HIV infection/AIDS in Singapore by the end of 2022.
+The average number of new cases is about 441 – 469 per year in the last 6 years (2008 to 2013) There were 202 new cases in 2022 and just under 200 in 2023.
 Majority of the infected are males ( 93% ).
 Modes of transmission include :

 - Intravenous Drug Users ( 0.04 % )